Pure extension of the theta divisor over the moduli space of abelian varieties: Introduction

 \subsection{Applications}

-We present two applications of our results of arithmetic nature.
-First of all, we establish a connection between the function $\theta^{\mathrm{\mathrm{inv}}}$ and the degeneration of the natural hermitian metric on $\oo(\Theta)$ over the complex numbers (see corollary~\ref{cor:degeneration_theta}).
-Second, we derive a ``universal'' formula for the N\'eron--Tate height of a point on an abelian variety over a number field (see theorem~\ref{univ_NT_formula}).
+We present two applications of our main result, one of complex analytic, and one of arithmetic nature.
+First of all, we establish a connection between the normalised tropical theta function with characteristics $\theta^{\on{inv}}$ and the degeneration of the natural hermitian metric on $\oo(\Theta)$ over $\cc$, which is described in terms of a certain normalised version of the classical Riemann theta function with characteristics.
+See Corollary~\ref{cor:degeneration_theta}.
+Second, we present a ``universal'' formula for the N\'eron--Tate height of a point on a principally polarised abelian variety over a number field, see Theorem~\ref{univ_NT_formula}.
+It would be interesting to see to what extent our formula can be used to carry out effective calculations of N\'eron--Tate heights.